gpii-ops/vagrant-gpii-ci/README.md

 Virtual Machines definition
 ---------------------------

-The `.ci_env` variable must have a child variable called `vms` that lists the names of the virtual machines defined.
+The `env` variable must have a child variable called `vms` that lists the names of the virtual machines defined.
 Each name of a VM must have some additional options.

 The options available for a vm definition are: